anamayasullerey/test_net/start_manual.md

 ```

 ### 2.1 input layer
-Inputl layer is a module of nn_framwork but it is automatically generated when a network instance is created.
+Input layer is is automatically generated when a network instance is created.
 Users do not have to worry about this layer.

 ### 2.2 hidden layers
 Listed below are the input layer types and the code to generate them.